BioBoost/object-oriented-programming-using-java/02_starting_in_java/escape_characters.md

 The `println` method also has a variant which does not print a new line at the end of the string.
 This method is called `print`.
 A newline can be displayed by calling `println` with an empty string `""` as argument or you can add a special character `\n` inside your string to output newlines.
-These special characters that are prepended with a `\` are called escape characters.
+These special characters that are prefixed with a `\` are called escape characters.
 Most programming languages have them.
 The code below shows examples of all these techniques.

 ```java
 public static void main(String[] args) {